Mailman (City Letter Carrier)

 Are you allowed to date someone who is on your route?

-Asked by Michelle almost 10 years ago
+Asked by Michelle about 10 years ago

 Sure, I don't think there are any restrictions on this whatsoever.
 I have a friend of the family who met his future wife while delivering mail to her.
 I think it's important to keep it professional while delivering the mail and don't do any special favors or inappropriate while in uniform.
 I mean having lunch with them would seem fine to me, but don't have them follow you around if you are delivering mail on foot.
 Romance can bloom anywhere.
 Two of my former coworkers met while working at the PO and later became married and have a child and work in separate locations.